lolMichaelJung1/CS034-Lab-9---Chapter-JungSandersNg/README.md

 # CS034-Lab-9---Chapter-JungSandersNg

+## Design And Structure

+- Node class

+- BinaryTree class (parent class)

+- BST class (child class of BinaryTree)

+- Extended AVLTree class as a child of BST (not BinaryTree)

+- Proper insert() override for AVL-specific balancing and rotation

 ## Part 1: Binary Tree Construction and Traversal
 #### Task:
 Write a Python program that defines a binary tree using a Node class and constructs the